 Increased THC content

-In order to identify an allergy, a doctor or allergist will perform a skin prick test.
-This test can show whether or not you’re sensitive to a particular substance.
+In order to identify an allergy, a doctor or allergist can perform a skin prick test.
+This test can help you figure out whether or not you’re sensitive to a particular substance.

-During this procedure, your doctor will prick your arm or back with a small amount of an allergen to the area.
-If you’re allergic, your body will react and trigger an allergic response such as swelling or itching within 15 to 20 minutes.
-If you aren’t allergic, you’ll show no symptoms.
+During this procedure, your doctor will prick your arm or back with a small amount of an allergen.
+If you’re allergic, your body may react and trigger an allergic response like swelling or itching within 15 to 20 minutes.
+If you aren’t allergic, you’ll probably show no symptoms.

-The best way to prevent having an allergic reaction to marijuana is to avoid it.
-If you’re using medical marijuana, smoking it recreationally, or consuming edibles, doctors recommend you stop to avoid a severe reaction.
+The best way to prevent having an allergic reaction to cannabis is to avoid it.
+If you’re using medical cannabis, smoking it recreationally, or consuming edibles, doctors recommend you stop to avoid a severe reaction.

-If you’ve become severely allergic to marijuana or if you begin to experience irregular breathing symptoms, visit your doctor’s office immediately.
+If you’ve become severely allergic to cannabis or if you begin to experience irregular breathing symptoms, visit your doctor’s office immediately.